When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product: NeurIPS Paper Checklist

 \textbf{Zero-shot Cross-modal Alignment.} To test whether the improved unimodal performance of our fused embeddings comes without compromising CLIP’s zero-shot cross-modal alignment, we visualized the cosine similarity distributions of positive and negative image-text pairs on the MSCOCO validation dataset in Figure~\ref{fig:cosine_dist}.
 The overlapping curves suggest that KrossFuse could preserve the geometric distribution of both positive and negative image text pairs.
-We report zero-shot image-to-text and text-to-image retrieval results on MSCOCO~\cite{lin2014microsoft} and Flickr30k~\cite{young2014image} in Table 3 of the Appendix.
+We report zero-shot image-to-text and text-to-image retrieval results on MSCOCO~\cite{lin2014microsoft} and Flickr30k~\cite{young2014image} in~\cref{tab:zero-shot-retrieval} of the appendix.
+We can observe that the differences between CLIP and RP-KrossFuse are mostly below 1\%, suggesting that RP-KrossFuse maintains strong zero shot cross-modal alignment, with retrieval performance comparable to CLIP.

 \textbf{Cross-modal Few-shot Learning.} To evaluate how RP-KrossFuse applies to cross-modal few-shot learning scenarios, we used samples from one modality to enhance few shot learning in another modality following the work in ~\cite{lin2023multimodality} which simulates data-limited learning tasks.
 This cross-modal adaptation task is enabled by multimodal foundation models like CLIP, which map different modalities into a shared representation space, thereby allowing text samples to augment image samples.
 For generic object and scene image benchmarks, we adopt the standard prompt "a photo of a [class]" for the text modality.
 To further show the benefits of enhanced text representations, we extend this evaluation to the MSCOCO dataset, where ground-truth captions can be directly used as text samples.
 As shown in Table~\ref{tab:restructured-fewshot}, our method of cross modality could perform better than CLIP and the other baselines, particularly in 1 and 2 shot cases, highlighting the gains reached by the fusion method in cross-modal transfer learning.